 Designated: 5 March 2009

 The Olsen House, a shimmering vision of light amid the oaks across from John Hinkel Park, is part of a group of all-glass houses built at mid-century.
 The design employs specific aspects of the Modern movement which make the house an important example of Modern design.
 Its illusion of weightlessness was made possible by the use of a unique type of construction, the moment frame.
 The design of this house was based on the plan of a house that Donald Olsen had designed for Greenwood Common the previous year, making the Greenwood Common house a sort of prototype.
 The landmark application is available online.

 The Obata Studio in 1939 (Ormsby Donogh files, BAHA archive )

 Designated: 4 June 2009

-Already in the 1910s, the building acquired connections with Berkeleys growing Japanese American community, housing a barber shop, bathhouse, and later a grocery store owned by Japanese.
-The well-known artist Chiura Obata operated the Obata Studio and Art Goods Store operated here from 1939 to 1941.
+Already in the 1910s, the building acquired connections with Berkeleys growing Japanese American community, housing a barber shop, a bathhouse, and later a grocery store owned by Japanese.
+The well-known artist Chiura Obata operated the Obata Studio and Art Goods Store here from 1939 to 1941.
 Even after Obatas departure, the building has had a continued role in Berkeleys cultural life, with a pattern of occupancy by artists and cultural establishments.
 In the 1940s, the building accommodated photographer Grant Olivers studio, which exhibited photos and other visual arts.
 In the 1960s and 1970s and perhaps later, various artists, photographers, or writers lived in here.
 The landmark application is available online.

 Mobilized Women of Berkeley Building (photo: Susan Cerny, 2009)